vargaae/multi-micro-store-24/README.md

 # ECOMMERCE 2024 APPLICATION

+Features/Structure:
+- 🚀AUTHENTICATION->Sign Up with email,
+- 🚀AUTHENTICATION->Log in with email,
+- 🚀AUTHENTICATION->Sign Up and Log In with Google account,
 - 🚀Context API,
 - 🚀SHOP,
 - 🚀CART+USERMENU DROPDOWNs,
 - 🚀Adding to CART,
 - 🚀CHECKOUT,
 - 🚀CART & CHECKOUT functionality (adding and decreasing amount, priceCount, TotalPriceCount) and STYLING<br> are built in this branch (🪵07-Context)
+- 🚀Database and STYLING<br> are built in this branch (🪵08-DB)

 ## 🛠 Front End: